genevievelyons/covid-19-simulation/README.md

 ## Check out our [WEBSITE](https://ryoungerman8.wixsite.com/cs205finalproject)!
 (Has the same information as is below, but much prettier.)

-Note: This is a toy simulation of the spread of an infectious disease, and is not intended to represent any particular geographic location or use parameters that are scientifically accurate for COVID-19.
+Note: This is a toy simulation of the spread of an infectious disease and is not intended to represent any particular geographic location or use parameters that are scientifically accurate for COVID-19.

 ## Introduction